 We understand what a difficult and confusing time it is when a friend or relative dies away from home.
 With our experience in planning for the repatriation to and from Northern Ireland, we are able to coordinate the practicalities and documentation necessary for bringing your loved one home.

-After the funeral has taken place you will find that there are many things left to do.
-The following list includes examples of people to inform about the death and of documents and equipment that may have to be amended or returned.
+After the funeral has taken place, you will find that there are many things to do.

 - Solicitor / accountant

-- The Family Doctor, hospital, dentist, chiropodist etc.- Any outstanding appointments should be cancelled
+- GP’s, hospital, Social Worker, day care centre, dentist, chiropodist etc.– Any outstanding appointments should be cancelled